Want to know the top food to eat in your third trimester? You’re in the right place!

 The research on dates during pregnancy is actually really interesting and compelling!
 The only drawback is that there is not a TON of evidence.
 But the evidence that does exist is enough to make me eat dates every day these last few weeks before the baby comes.

-What are the benefits of dates in pregnancy?
+What are the benefits of dates during pregnancy?

 - Higher rates of spontaneous labor (vs. being induced)